FeathersMcgr4w/find-linkedin-employees/README.md

-# OSINT Find linkedin employees
+# OSINT Find Linkedin Employees

 Python script to search for empleyees on Linkedin for a company using a domain.